CFEL-CMI/Active-Learning-of-PES/docs/source/Implementation/imp_details.rst

 Implementation of active learning algorithms
 ********************************************

-The implementation of the active learning algorithms is based on the abstract codes of libact package.
+The implementation of the active learning algorithms is based on the abstract codes of python libact package [YSYTSH2017]_.
 Please consult its git repository and the corresponding paper for more details.
 Here we give an example of how to use it.